 Destruction Warlock Enchantments

-Helm enchants are gone in Mists of Pandaria, shoulder enchants all come from the Inscription profession.
-As with gems your Nethrmancy bonus adds to the Int bonus from any appropriate enchants.
+Helm enchants are gone as of Mists of Pandaria; shoulder enchants all come from the Inscription profession.
+As with gems, your Nethromancy bonus adds to the Int bonus from any appropriate enchants.

 Professions for Destruction Warlocks